 (c) Act of inciting or of intentionally facilitating an act described in subparagraph (a) or (b)

-Section 4 provides that a maritime offence includes armed robbery at sea and any other act, other than piracy which is committed by any person or group of persons where that person or group of persons or their sponsors unlawfully within the Nigerian Maritime Zone or jurisdiction commit the following acts or offences such as: Hijacking of a ship, destruction of a ship, theft of cargoes on a ship, demanding ransom, receiving proceeds from the offences of piracy, permitting pollution of water from the ship, threat to life whether or not to solicit for ransom, providing false claim of a piracy and other maritime offences under the Act.
+Section 4 provides that a maritime offense includes armed robbery at sea and any other act, other than piracy which is committed by any person or group of persons where that person or group of persons or their sponsors unlawfully within the Nigerian Maritime Zone or jurisdiction commit the following acts or offenses such as Hijacking of a ship, destruction of a ship, theft of cargoes on a ship, demanding ransom, receiving proceeds from the offenses of piracy, permitting pollution of water from the ship, threat to life whether or not to solicit for ransom, providing false claim of a piracy and other maritime offenses under the Act.

-One aspect of the act that is commendable is the fact that it empowered NIMASA to prosecute offences under SUPMOA albeit with the consent of the Attorney General.
-Section 5 (1) provides that the Attorney General; any law officer so designated by the Attorney General; or the Nigerian Maritime Administration and Safety Agency (NIMASA) with the Attorney General’s consent are empowered to prosecute offences under SUPMOA.
+One aspect of the act that is commendable is the fact that it empowered NIMASA to prosecute offenses under SUPMOA albeit with the consent of the Attorney General.
+Section 5 (1) provides that the Attorney General; any law officer so designated by the Attorney General; or the Nigerian Maritime Administration and Safety Agency (NIMASA) with the Attorney General’s consent are empowered to prosecute offenses under SUPMOA.

-As with other Maritime related offences, Section 5(2) of the Act gives exclusive jurisdiction to the Federal High Court to hear and determine any matter under the Act irrespective of other elements of a crime that may appear to be non-maritime related contained in the offence.
+As with other Maritime related offenses, Section 5(2) of the Act gives exclusive jurisdiction to the Federal High Court to hear and determine any matter under the Act irrespective of other elements of the crime that may appear to be non-maritime related contained in the offense.